Name: The organization shall be named the Highland Park Neighborhood Association.

 Structure: The Association shall consist of elected Officers, Street Representatives, and a General Membership.
 (As defined below.)

 Membership: A member shall be any adult (over 18) resident, non-resident owner, or tenant of Highland Park.
 Each member shall be entitled to one vote.
-Membership is open to residents in the adjacent areas on a non-voting basis.
+Membership is open to former residents and to residents in the adjacent areas on a non-voting basis.

-Dues: Dues shall be established by the Officers and Street Representatives and presented for approval to the General Membership.
+Dues: Dues shall be established by the Officers and presented for approval to the General Membership.
 Dues shall apply to each household (regardless of number of members therein).
 Dues are payable by the end of the first quarter of the calendar year.
-This entitles the member to participate in all social events sponsored by the Association and to receive the bi-annual directory and addenda.
+This entitles the member to receive the benefits of membership such as participation in sponsored social events, inclusion in the directory, and member-only access to the website.

 Officers: Officers shall be a President, Vice –President, Secretary, and Treasurer.